ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

 Examples with type modifiers and var keyword::

-    float f = 10            // NOTE: expression of an int type, but the variable is float i = int(close)          // NOTE: explicit cast of float expression close to int type r = round(close)        // NOTE: round() and int() are different... int() simply throws fractional part away var hl = high - low
+    float f = 10            // NOTE: while the expression is of type int, the variable is float i = int(close)          // NOTE: explicit cast of float expression close to type int r = round(close)        // NOTE: round() and int() are different... int() simply throws fractional part away var hl = high - low